Universal monodromic tilting sheaves: Soergel bimodules and tilting sheaves

-For each stratum $Y_w$, choosing a reduced expression for $w$ gives a Bott-Samelson tilting sheaf $\Xi_{\underline{w}}$ whose support is the closure $\overline{Y}_w$.
+For each stratum $Y_w$, choosing a reduced expression for $w$ gives a Bott--Samelson tilting sheaf $\Xi_{\underline{w}}$ whose support is the closure $\overline{Y}_w$.
 By induction on length, the essential image contains all $\Delta_w$.
-Hence using proposition \ref{Compact} the realization functor is essentially surjective. \end{proof}
+Hence using Lemma \ref{Compact} the realization functor is essentially surjective. \end{proof}

-\section{Uncompleting Soergel's struktursatz and BGS Koszul duality}
+\section{Uncompleting Soergel's Struktursatz and BGS Koszul duality}

-In this section we show that Soergel's functor $\bV$ is fully faithful on Bott-Samelson tilting sheaves.
-Hence a combinatorial description of $\DShv_{(B)}(Y) = \KSBim(R)$ as the bounded homotopy category of Soergel bimodules.
-This implies a conjecture of Eberhard that uncompletes Koszul duality.
+Here we show that Soergel's functor is fully faithful on Bott--Samelson tilting sheaves, and deduce that $\DShv_{(B)}(Y) \simeq \KSBim(R)$ is the bounded homotopy category of multiplicative Soergel bimodules.
+This implies Eberhardt's conjecture that uncompletes Koszul duality.

-The usual struktursatz proof (see proposition 2.1 of \cite{BBM}) does not make sense in our universal setting.
-Instead we reduce to semisimple rank 1 by localization.
+The usual proof of Soergel's Struktursatz uses a certain socle and cosocle calculation, Lemma 2.1 of \cite{BBM}, so we instead argue by reducing to semisimple rank 1.